-Students enrolled in the Clinical Mental Health Counseling program are expected to participate as clientsin individual and group counseling during the time they are enrolled as graduate students.
+Students enrolled in the Clinical Mental Health Counseling program are expected to participate as clients in individual and group counseling during the time they are enrolled as graduate students.
 This requirement is based on a philosophy that recognizes the value of such an experience to the continuous development of self-awareness and personal identity.
 It is also based on the belief that firsthand experiences as a client bridges the gap between intellectual and emotional understanding of the client experience.

-Each student is required to provide the CMHC Office Coordinator with a written statement by the group or individual counselor of consistent attendance and verification of at least 10 hours of individual and 10 hours of group counseling.
-This minimum requirement must be completed by the end of spring term of thefirst year.
+Each student is required to provide the CMHC Office Coordinator with a written statement by the group or individual counselor of consistent attendance and verification of at least 10 hours of individual counseling and 10 hours of group counseling.
+While this minimum requirement of personal counseling must be completed by the end of spring term of the first year, we strongly encourage students to continue in counseling as their time, interest, and finances allow.
 Specifics of the counseling relationship will be kept confidential between student/client and counselor in accordance with ethical guidelines.
-Students willbe required to assume any expense incurred for individual counseling and several low cost alternatives are fairly readily available in our region.
-The CMHC Program currently provides a group experience that will meet the group counseling requirement at a nominal cost for students.
+Students will be required to assume any expense incurred for individual counseling and several low-cost alternatives are fairly readily available in our region.
 These therapeutic experiences should focus on personal growth and awareness rather than specific skills training.
-Important componentsmight include: sharing of here-and-now feelings and cognitions, interpersonal feedback, building communication skills, individual expression of concerns, or expression of feelings about self or significant others in one's life, including members of the therapeutic experience (for group setting).
+Important components might include: sharing of here-and-now feelings and cognitions, interpersonal feedback, building communication skills, individual expression of concerns, or expression of feelings about self or significant others in one's life, including members of the therapeutic experience (for group setting).

-The SOU Student Health and Wellness Center (SHWC) on the Ashland campus offers short-term counseling(usually 5-6 sessions) and psychiatric services to all currently enrolled students, including CMHC students.
-The SHWC currently charges a daily \$15 copay fee to access services with psychiatric services incurring additional charges.
+The La Clinica Student Health and Wellness Center (SHWC) on the Ashland campus offers short-term counseling and psychiatric services to all currently enrolled students, including CMHC students.
+The SHWC currently charges a co-pay fee to access services with psychiatric services incurring additional charges and may seek to bill your insurance.
+No one is turned away for financial reasons.
+The SHWC also provides medical care for students.
+More information about health services can be found at: https://health.sou.edu/

-One limitation for CMHC students needing to complete 10 sessions of individual counseling is that the SHWC's short-term model necessitates that most CMHC students will not be able to fulfill this requirement entirely at the SHWC.
+One limitation for CMHC students needing to complete 10 sessions of individual counseling is that the SHWC's counseling model may not accommodate CMHC students' need to fulfill this requirement entirely at the SHWC.
 Another factor influencing the use of SHWC counseling services is that CMHC students may not become a SHWC counseling intern if they have been a recent counseling/mental health client.
-This policy, jointly established by the SHWC and the CMHC program, addresses the need to avoid theethical issues regarding dual roles.
+This policy, jointly established by the SHWC and the CMHC program, addresses the need to avoid the ethical issues regarding dual roles.